A Classification Scheme for X-ray Bright Type Ia Supernova Remnants Based on Their Circumstellar Interaction: Results

-Our results are in qualitative agreement with previous studies, in that the bulk dynamics and spectral properties of uniform AM models are a good approximation to the measured properties of most Type Ia SNRs, particularly for the higher values of $\rho_{AM}$.
+Our results are in qualitative agreement with previous studies, in that the bulk dynamics and spectral properties of uniform AM models are a good approximation to the measured properties of most Type Ia SNRs, particularly for the higher values of $\rho_{\mathrm{AM}}$.
 Quantitatively, the main difference between our results and those of \citealt{martinez-rodriguez_chandrasekhar_2018} is that our \feka\ luminosities are smaller by a factor of $\sim2-5$ for SNR models with similar parameters.
 This discrepancy might originate in our use of the Eulerian version of \texttt{ChN} instead of the Lagrangian version used by \cite{martinez-rodriguez_chandrasekhar_2018}.
 We require an Eulerian code because the parameter study we present here includes models with strong CSM interaction \citep[see][for a discussion]{court_type_2024}.
 It is possible that the loss of resolution in some of the densest layers of shocked ejecta incurred by our use of an Eulerian code results in a lower predicted \feka\ luminosity for these models.
 In any case, we note that our \feka\ centroids (and therefore, the emission measure averaged ionization timescales in the shocked ejecta) are consistent with the values obtained using the Lagrangian version of \texttt{ChN}.
+Other features of the 1D models, like the change in regime of the evolution of the \feka\ centroid caused by the reverse shock bounce, which is clearly seen at an age of $\sim10^3$ yr for the highest AM densities, are also in agreement with Lagrangian calculations.